OpalResplendent/kessler_syndrome/README.md

 # Kessler Syndrome
-An Asteroids clone for Windows writting in C/C++ written in 2017 with no libraries.
+An Asteroids clone for Windows in C/C++ with no libraries written in 2017.
 ![video](https://raw.githubusercontent.com/OpalResplendent/kessler_syndrome/main/misc/kessler_syndrome_video.gif)